 The tester retrieves a seed from the SDGM (which will change every time its requested).
 The tester then needs to authenticate against GM’s servers using their own credentials (i.e. SPS2/3).
 GM then responds with the key and the action can continue (programming or whatnot).

 Most ‘cool’ actions (like writing DIDs, programming, etc…) are all blocked by $27.
 Meaning a random third party tester simply cannot access those features.
-Notably on Global B even things like key reprogramming are now blocked by $27 against GM’s back office.
-So if GM goes defunct it will be impossible to learn a simple key fob…..
-Yeah have fun with that knowledge.

 What happens if you doctor the SDGM?
 Great question, but its probably not going to be easy.
-Even if you do get into the SDGM every single module is only going to boot off a GM signed file anyway sooo you wouldn’t gain as much access as you think.
+Even if you do get into the SDGM every single module is only going to boot off a GM signed file anyway so you wouldn’t gain as much access as you think.

 So how does Gretio still work without $27?